jaychang0917/SimpleRecyclerView/README.md

 SimpleRecyclerView provides basic CRUD cell operations.
 >[Full cell operations list](#cell_ops_list)

 It is common that loading cache data first and then fetch new data from network to update the list.
-The library provides `addOrUpdateCell()` and `addOrUpdateCells()` operation to achieve that.
+The library provides `addOrUpdateCell()` and `addOrUpdateCells()` operation to achieve that (It uses [DiffUtils][1] under the hood).
 The cells will not be updated (i.e. receive `onBindViewHolder()` callback) if their bounded data models are the same, otherwsie they will be added to the end of list.
 To enable this feature, the cells must be implemented `Updatable` interface.
 ```java
 public interface Updatable<T> {